Theycallmeki/Thesis_Flask/README.md

 Improve recommendations by considering item categories for more realistic suggestions.

-Add an interactive recommendation function, allowing users to input any item and get suggestions without rerunning the script.
+Add an interactive recommendation function for dynamic item queries.

-Evaluate and test the ML model on larger datasets to avoid overfitting (100% accuracy may indicate memorization).
+Test and validate the ML model on larger datasets to prevent overfitting.

-Optional: Deploy as a Flask API to make predictions and recommendations accessible via a web interface.
+Optionally deploy as a Flask API for web-based predictions and recommendations.

 How to Run